Lea este artículo en español.

 California has wholeheartedly embraced the Affordable Care Act — it advertises it, it invests in it, it protects it.

-It even goes to court for it.
+It even went to court for it.
+And won.

 The Affordable Care Act was signed into law in March 2010 and was fully implemented in 2014.
 The law did several things, among them: